somarkn99/api-basic-setting/README.md

 ```

 4. Host
-As an additional security step, applications are not accepted to a specific domain and are pre-defined in the .env file.
+As an additional security step, applications are not accepted to a specific domain and are pre-defined in the .env file. :lock:	:shield:

-Note: Local server is accepted by default
+Note: Local server is accepted by default :v:

 ```php
 class Host